Tires are just like your cat’s feet.

 If you have low-quality tires, your vehicle may lose handling and you will experience a lot of road noise.
 To top that off, you will have to buy new tires every few thousand miles as the old ones will wear out quicker.

 There are hundreds of tire-making brands out there but not every brand makes good tires.
-Some tires are cheap but their cheapness means they are not very reliable.
-You want your investment to bear fruit so that you can enjoy it for a long time but with cheap tires, you will find yourself investing frequently.
+Some tires are cheap but their cheapness means they are not reliable.

-That is why it is important not to get fooled by flashy tire deals and attractive prices.
+That’s why it’s important to not get fooled by flashy tire deals and attractive prices.
 Invest in well-known manufacturers only.
 If you are still adamant on buying OEM tires, go through our list of tires you should avoid purchasing.

 Worst Tire Brands to Avoid Purchasing:

 Take a look at them you won’t be able to differentiate them from more expensive branded tires made by Michelin or Dunlop.
 But that’s the thing.
 These tires do look good to an untrained eye but are not good in terms of quality, safety, and durability.

 However, there are for sure some reliable Chinese tire manufacturers out there.
 But the majority is not performing well.